sindresorhus/awesome-lint/readme.md

 The CLI requires Node.js and Git.

-Type the command `npx awesome-lint` followed by the URL of the repo you want to check:
+In a git directory, type the command `npx awesome-lint` followed by the URL of the repo you want to check:

 ```
 ❯ npx awesome-lint https://github.com/sindresorhus/awesome-something